 Before we get into the physical tips of lowering the gas tank let's talk about the replacement parts briefly.
 On this page I offered links to two different sensors from two different companies with quite a price difference.
-The first couple of times I did these repairs I used the $18 sensor from Uxcell.
+The first couple of times I did these repairs I used the generic $9 vapor pressure sensor found on Amazon.

 I never had a problem with them, but I see from the comments that sometimes these sensors didn't last long or they didn't work at all straight out-of-the-box.
 When you compare this to the comments provided on the AC Delco fuel tank pressure sensor page I start to have more confidence in the General Motors Corp. part.

 In the end it's up to you which one you get, but for right now I'm spending the extra bucks and going with the General Motors Corp.
 AC Delco component.
 The main reason is because it's no fun lowering the gas tank down or taking it out altogether.
 This leads us to the next section which is how to deal with the fuel tank.